 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
 The reply must be at least 150 words.
-Both the thread and the reply must have at least 2 sources (with 1 being the textbook) in current Turabian format.
+Both the thread and the reply must have at least 2 sources (with 1 being the textbook) in current APA format.

-The student will write three 2–3-page papers and one 4–5-page paper in current Turabian format.
+The student will write three 2–3-page papers and one 4–5-page paper in current APA format.
 These papers will be written on the following topics:

-Each quiz will cover the Reading & Study material as well as the presenations for the assigned module/week.
+Each quiz will cover the Learn material as well as the presentations for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 20 true/false questions, and have a 45-minute time limit.